NHS Trust SIEM

 If, like our NHS Trust customer, you want to deploy Splunk, download our Splunk Quickstart Guides.

 Large Scale ES Deployment

-Our customer was a Financial Services business who used an externally hosted SIEM solution.
-In order to improve their security posture, our customer decided to deploy Splunk Enterprise Security into their Splunk Cloud instance.
+A Financial Services business was using an externally hosted SIEM solution and wanted to improve their security posture.
+They decided to deploy Splunk Enterprise Security into their Splunk Cloud instance.

 We engaged with the customer to run a discovery workshop, understanding their security maturity and proposing an approach to move to a robust deployment of Splunk ES.
 During this workshop we captured the essential outcomes required and understood the key data sources needed for the security information.

-Our customer wanted to work closely with us, and gain experience from ‘over the shoulder’ training.
-We were able to facilitate this, involving the customer as we deployed the required data forwarding elements and ensured that all data was forwarded in a Common Information Model (CIM) compliant manner.
-This is key to enabling Splunk ES to cross-correlate searches across different data sources, providing our customer with powerful threat and issue hunting capabilities.
+The customer was able to gain experience from ‘over the shoulder’ training and collaborative working.
+Ensuring that the required data forwarding elements and all data were forwarded in a Common Information Model (CIM) compliant manner, Splunk ES was enabled to cross-correlate searches across different data sources.
+This provided the customer with powerful threat and issue hunting capabilities.

-With the main data sources onboarded we worked closely with our customer over a period of days.
-We worked with all the security stakeholder groups to ensure that use cases were implemented to meet all the security requirements.
-We used our experience of having deployed ES before to provide guidance and advice on what other organisations have found of most use and value, as well as guide on where the highest impact activities are likely to be.
+All security stakeholder groups were consulted to ensure that the use cases met all the security requirements.
+The customer also recieved guidance and advice on what other organisations have found of most use and value, as well as advice on where the highest impact activities were likely to be.
 In our work with the customer we also covered topics including:

 • Indexing and retention requirements